the729/go-libra/README.md

 ## Usage

-The commands similar to those of the official rust implementation.
+The commands are similar to those of the official rust implementation.
 However, this is not an interactive CLI program, meaning that every time when you execute a new command, a new process is created, do the work, and terminated.

 This guarantees that no state is preserved between commands, except the config files.
 It is easier to see what must be done in order to finish each command, without any prior knowledge about the ledger state.